 The Rajasthani cuisine is just as colorful as its culture.
-Due to the influence of Rajput clan, there are a variety of food items ranging from spicy starters to crunchy veggies and delicious sweets.
+Due to the influence of the Rajput clan, there are various food items ranging from spicy starters to crunchy veggies and delicious sweets.
+It is believed that the authentic food of Rajasthan is inspired by war-like lifestyles and the availability of ingredients in the arid region.

 The famous Jal Mahal of Rajasthan